About the Case

 MRG provided multiple canceled contracts and affidavits proving that clients refused to do business with them after the article.

-The Third Court of Appeals reversed the trial court’s denial of the Texas Tribune’s and ProPublica’s Motion to Dismiss “because MRG Medical never sold COVID tests.”
+The Third Court of Appeals reversed the trial court’s denial of the Texas Tribune’s and ProPublica’s Motion to Dismiss “because MRG Medical never manufactured COVID tests.”

 MRG argues that this rationale is irrelevant to a business disparagement claim and that the appellate opinion overlooked the implication and gist claims on which the trial court relied.